-Delay of Excavation until Response from Facility Operators; Duty of Excavator to Use Reasonable Care; Damage to Facilities
+952-001-0090 Delay of Excavation Until Response from Facility Operators; Duty of Excavator to Use Reasonable Care; Damage to Facilities

-(1) An excavator shall not commence an excavation which requires notice under these rules until the excavator has received a response from each operator of underground facilities in the area of the proposed excavation, or until at least two (2) business days (48 hours) have elapsed from the time the excavator notified the Oregon Utility Notification Center.
+(1) An excavator may not begin an excavation that requires notice under these rules until the excavator has received a response from each operator of underground facilities in the area of the proposed excavation, or until at least two full business days have elapsed following the day an excavator notified the Oregon Utility Notification Center.
+See Call Timeline table below for examples.